Feste

 MARIA: Make him think you're Sir Topas the priest.

 The scene is the play's darkest comic moment, and it works in two directions at once.
-From Sir Toby's and Maria's perspective, Feste is the perfect choice — a professional performer who can sustain the disguise convincingly enough to torment Malvolio in his dark cell.
+From Sir Toby's and Maria's perspective, Feste is the perfect choice – a professional performer who can sustain the disguise convincingly enough to torment Malvolio in his dark cell.
 From the audience's perspective, the scene's longer-form cruelty has begun to exceed what comic vengeance reasonably requires.
-C. L. Barber's foundational reading of the play locates the scene at the boundary between festive comedy and post-festive darkness — the gulling has crossed a threshold from licensed misrule into something approaching abuse, and Feste — the licensed fool — is now operating not as the household's wit but as the agent of Sir Toby's malice.
+The scene sits at the boundary between festive comedy and something darker.
+The gulling has crossed a threshold from licensed misrule into something approaching abuse, and Feste – the licensed fool – is now operating not as the household's wit but as the agent of Sir Toby's malice.
 The play allows the comic register to dominate.
 Feste's "Sir Topas" Latin and his ventriloquised dialogue with himself are skilfully performed; Malvolio's pleas for paper and ink are answered with mock-theological wordplay.
 But the scene also contains the moment Feste does, briefly, take pity.
 He agrees, in his own voice this time, to bring Malvolio the materials to write to Olivia.
 The pity is small and inconsistent; the cruelty is sustained; the play does not resolve the tension.
-By 5.1 Feste will deliver Malvolio's letter and contribute, when the gulling is exposed, the line that explicitly names his own role: "thus the whirligig of time brings in his revenges."
+By A5S1 Feste will deliver Malvolio's letter and contribute, when the gulling is exposed, the line that explicitly names his own role: "thus the whirligig of time brings in his revenges."

 The Closing Song